arittrosaha/DefinitelyNotInstagram/README.md

 #### Multiple media in one post
 * User can upload multiple media (images or videos) in one post which can be nagivated from right to left or left to right with respective buttons on left and right side of post.

+#### Hashtags
+* User can add hashtags on their posts.
+* User can search hashtags in the search bar and find other posts with same hashtags.

 #### Video
 * User can upload videos of at most three minutes long.